Abhimanyu-26/Wazuh-SOC-Lab/docs/03-agent-and-sysmon.md

 At the end of this chapter:

-- Windows endpoint was connected to Wazuh.
+- The Windows endpoint was successfully enrolled in Wazuh.
-- Sysmon was installed successfully.
+- Sysmon was installed and configured successfully.
-- Windows event logs were forwarded to Wazuh.
+- Windows event logs were forwarded to Wazuh for continuous monitoring.
-- The monitoring environment was fully operational.